ANS-Awards

 Lucelle Pardoe, Award winner at UCL (University College London), submitted an essay on: “Doodgewoon: Translating Age-Appropriate Material in Dutch Children’s Literature“.
 The essay was published in the Autumn Newsletter.

 The 2018 winners are Megan Bracewell from the University of Sheffield and Selena Geerts from UCL (University College London).
-The PDFs of their essays can viewed by clicking the download link.

 Selena Geerts, Award Winner at UCL (University College London), discussed “Wormen en engelen” by Maarten van der Graaff as a coming-of-age novel.

 The 2017 winner is Jodie May from The University of Sheffield; due to circumstances there were no Essays from UCL (University College London).
-The PDF of Jodie’s essay can be viewed by clicking the download link.

 The 2016 winners are Lydia Jones from the University of Sheffield and Robin Jacobs from UCL (University College London).
-PDFs of their essays can be viewed by clicking the download link.

 Lydia Jones, Award winner, The University of Sheffield, submitted an essay on : ” ‘Self’ and ‘Other’ in Political Discourse.
 A Comparison Between the Manifestos of the PVV and UKIP” .